-The setting circles on an equatorial mount (Figure 9) enable you to locate celestial objects by their "celestial coordinates".
+The setting circles on an equatorial mount enable you to locate celestial objects by their "celestial coordinates".
 Every object resides in a specific location on the "celestial sphere".
 That location is denoted by two numbers: its right ascension (R.A.) and declination (Dec.).
 In the same way, every location on Earth can be described by its longitude and latitude.
 Right ascension is similar to longitude on Earth, and declination is similar to latitude.
 The R.A. and Dec. values for celestial objects can be found in any star atlas or star catalog.

 The R.A. setting circle is scaled in hours, from 1 through 24, with small marks in between representing 10-minute increments (there are 60 minutes in 1 hour of right ascension).
-The lower set of numbers apply to viewing in the Northern

-Hemisphere, while the numbers above them apply to viewing in the Southern Hemisphere.
+The lower set of numbers apply to viewing in the Northern Hemisphere, while the numbers above them apply to viewing in the Southern Hemisphere.
+The location of the right ascension coordinate indicator arrow is shown in Figure 9.